Giorgos Lavaridis: Personal life

 Lavaridis is married with two children.
 He was rumored to be ordained a Greek Orthodox priest, but this was disputed.
-On 19 July 2022 he visited the offices of AEK Athens accompanied by his wife and daughter and donated to their new Museum his jersey from the early 70's and a photo frame with a photo of him in action from the friendly match against Nacional on 22 August 1973.
+On 19 July 2022 he visited the offices of AEK Athens accompanied by his wife and daughter and donated to their new museum his jersey from the early 70's and a photo frame with a photo of him in action from the friendly match against Nacional on 22 August 1973.
+On 9 June 2024 he visited Agia Sophia Stadium and the museum of AEK Athens and was photographed at the "plaque" dedicated to him outside the stadium.